 Some examples of medical malpractice can include misdiagnosis, surgical mistakes, and medication errors.
 Medical malpractice cases can be complex.
 They require experience, knowledge, and resources to navigate them properly.
 In these cases, a plaintiff is typically seeking justice for injuries, medical expenses, wage loss, and sometimes for the death of a loved one.

-It is important to speak with an attorney about the specifics of your case to gain a better idea of your potential outcome or path forward.
+If you have experienced medical malpractice in Michigan, it is important to speak with an attorney about the specifics of your case to gain a better idea of your potential outcome or path forward.

 According to the National Practitioner Data Bank (NPDB), death is the most common outcome in medical malpractice cases where payouts are made, followed by significant permanent injuries and minor permanent injuries.